 Plans, Promises, Purposes

 15 And in this confidence I planned to come to you first, so that you might receive a double benefit.
 16 That is, I planned to pass by way of you into Macedonia, and then to come to you again from Macedonia and be helped by you on my way to Judea.
 17 So then: When I was planning this, did I do so frivolously?
-Or the things that I plan, do I plan them according to the flesh, so that I can first say,5 “Yes, Yes,” and then “No, No,”6 all at the same time?
-18 But as God is faithful, our word to you is not “Yes and No.” 19 For the Son of God, Jesus Christ, who was proclaimed among you by us—by me and Silvanus and Timothy—was not “Yes and No,” but in him it has always been “Yes.”
+Or the things that I plan, do I plan them according to the flesh, so that first I say5 “Yes, Yes,” and then “No, No.”6 18 But as God is faithful, our word to you is not “Yes and No.” 19 For the Son of God, Jesus Christ, who was proclaimed among you by us—by me and Silvanus and Timothy—was not “Yes and No,” but in him it has always been “Yes.”
 20 For as many as the promises of God may be, in Christ7 they are “Yes.”
 Therefore it is also through him that the Amen is spoken to God, so that he may be glorified through us.8 21 Now the One who establishes us with you in Christ—and who anointed us—is God, 22 who also sealed us and gave us the Spirit in our hearts as a guarantee.9

 23 Now I call on God as a witness against my soul, that it was in order to spare you that I didn’t come to Corinth again.
 24 Not that we have lordship over your faith, but we labor together with you for your joy; for by faith you stand.

 - Lit. we had the sentence of death within ourselves

 - Or our boast: the testimony of our conscience

 - Or simplicity, transparency; many mss holiness

 - Lit. so that with me there should be